 You only need 4 ingredients to make Turmeric Bug, Turmeric, water, fresh lemons and sugar.
 Dried Turmeric powder works best.

 Boil 300ml of water.
 Allow it to cool and add to your jar.
 Add four teaspoons of sugar (20g) and one teaspoon (5g) of turmeric powder and stir well.
 Place your turmeric bug into the jar, stir gently and cover the jar.
 Leave it for 24 hours at room temperature (21 degrees celsius).
-You should notice the mixture will start to bubble within just a few hours.
+You should notice the mixture will start to bubble and show signs of life within a few days.

 Each day, for the next 7 days, you will need to feed the turmeric bug two teaspoons of sugar (10g) and one teaspoon (5g) of turmeric powder.
 Stir the mixture well each time you add the sugar and turmeric.